Mescaline is a hallucinogenic compound that is found in many species of cactus, most notably peyote.

 Many believe that dim lighting, closed eyelids, and listening to music can enhance the experience.

 Besides the hallucinogenic effects, some researchers hypothesize how mescaline might also provide medical benefits for alcohol dependence and depression.
-However, a very low number of studies have been conducted on these issues, and researchers tend to favor LSD.
+However, very few studies have been conducted on these issues.

 How Does Mescaline Work in the Body?

 Mescaline is a naturally-occurring alkaloid compound.
-Similar to LSD, it’s serotonergic, which means it binds to serotonin receptors found in the body.
+Similar to LSD, it is serotonergic, which means it binds to serotonin receptors found in the body.
+Serotonin receptors influence significant processes in the body, including impulsivity, sociability, and memory.

 Serotonin receptors influence significant processes in the body, including impulsivity, sociability, and memory.